 Companies are going to move forward.
 Consumers are still going to spend money.

-You can definitely position your businesses to grow, but you may need to pivot a bit, and become more agile in order to generate new sales.
+You can definitely position your businesses to grow, but you may need to pivot a bit and become more agile to generate new sales.

 If you’re willing to do that, you have a great opportunity here to keep your business healthy.

 I’m a firm believer that adding value equals business success – no matter the situation.